Preliminary Bid Development and the Bidding Process

 • Layer in capability assessment: strategy, resources, and financial-capacity diagnostics confirm what the acquirer can credibly bid

-• Apply tax-structure design: stock versus cash; tax-free reorganization election; stepped-up-basis election where target eligibility allows
+• Apply tax-structure design: stock versus cash; whether the deal qualifies as a tax-free reorganization; the §338(h)(10) stepped-up-basis election where target eligibility allows

 • Reflect competing-buyer view: lead-bid aggressiveness versus matching the median bid; preempt versus participate strategy